Uros92/Menu_app/README.md

+# About application
-# Service for purchase currencies
+- Service for purchase currencies (EUR,GBP,JPY) with USD

 ## Technologies